 The crowing point of County Donegal’s Fanad Peninsula is a lighthouse dating back to 1817; it was built in response to the sinking of a warship in Lough Swilly, in which the sole survivor was a parrot.
 Still a functioning lighthouse, it’s one of 12 that make up the Great Lighthouses of Ireland – a new initiative allowing visitors the chance to visit or stay in an Irish lighthouse.

-Looking out over the North Atlantic from mainland Ireland’s most northerly point at Malin Head feels a bit like reaching the end of the world, with little separating you from the Arctic other than ocean – you can even see the Northern Lights from here if you time it right.
-This area is also home to the popular mobile coffee shop Caffe Banba, so you can enjoy a warm beverage while you take in the view.
+Looking out over the North Atlantic from mainland Ireland’s most northerly point at Malin Head feels a bit like reaching the end of the world, with little separating you from the Arctic other than the ocean – you can even see the Northern Lights from here if you time it right.
+This area is also home to the popular mobile coffee shop Caffe Banba, where you can enjoy a warm beverage while you take in the view.

-The smallest of Galway Bay’s Aran Islands in terms of population, Inis Meáin is described as ‘one of the most important strongholds of traditional Irish culture’.
-An extension of The Burren’s karst landscape, this beautifully remote area is also home to the celebrated Inis Meáin Restaurant & Suites – a wonderful place to rest your head for the night.
+The smallest of Galway Bay’s Aran Islands in terms of population, Inis Meáin is described as “one of the most important strongholds of traditional Irish culture”.
+An extension of the Burren’s karst landscape, this beautifully remote area is also home to the celebrated Inis Meáin Restaurant & Suites – a wonderful place to rest your head for the night.

 Welcoming and colourful, the harbour city of Galway has everything you could possibly want from an Irish locale, from fantastic places to eat and lively pubs to music venues and cultural attractions.
 It’s even the 2020 European Capital of Culture.

 Strandhill is the biggest coastal village in County Sligo and among its most scenic, nestled at the base of Knocknarea hill and looking out across the Atlantic.
 A surfer’s paradise, the area also has a local market, seaweed baths, a golf club, plus plenty of restaurants and pubs.